Table of Contents

 Tips for the TOEFL exam

-Starting your preparation and feeling lost about not knowing where to start from is a feeling we all have gone through.
+Starting your preparation and feeling lost about not knowing where to start is a feeling we all have gone through.
 Here are a few section-wise tips to help you prepare for the exam apart from TOEFL sample test-

 Don’t be overconfident!
 Even if you’re a native speaker, your overconfidence can get the better of you.
 It’s always important to go through and understand the format because the best performers get lost in the formalities.

 Always remember to do your share of research.
 Sometimes the test can be unpredictable and will often dish out more questions to specific candidates.
-ETS does that to make test scores comparable across administrations, or it can even be a new question they are trying out to see how it performs in real testing conditions.
-Either way, questions that are extra do not usually count towards your score.
+ETS does that to make test scores comparable across administrations, or it can even be a new question they are trying to see how it performs in real testing conditions.
+Either way, questions that are extra do not usually count toward your score.

-We hope this article has helped you in clearing all the doubts about the TOEFL test.
+We hope this article has helped you in clearing all your doubts about the TOEFL test.
 Check out our other blogs on the IELTS exam, TOEFL vs. IELTS, most preferred universities by Indian students, myths students have about studying abroad, New York University, and many more.
-Connect with us via comments, social media, call or drop a mail at firstname.lastname@example.org to know more.